NUWCDIVNPT/stig-manager/docs/terminology.md

 ### STIG

-Secure Technical Implentation Guidelines published by the Defense Information Security Agency.
+Secure Technical Implementation Guidelines published by the Defense Information Security Agency.
 STIGs are published in XCCDF format that can be imported into STIG Manager.
 Automated SCAP results in XCCDF format, such as those produced by the DISA SCC Tool, can also be imported.
 Manually evaluated STIG Results are often recorded in a .ckl file, a different format, which is produced by the DISA tool STIG Viewer, and can also be imported into STIG Manager.

 ### User
 Any User in STIG Manager can be granted access to a Collection by the Collection Owner or Manager.